-Many users of PayPals online payment service have gotten the dreaded PayPal email about their accounts being limited, and not being able to access their account, or withdraw money, until the “issue” has been resolved.
+Many users of the company’s online payment service will be familiar with PayPal’s dreaded account-limitations emails, notifying them that they will not be able to access their account or withdraw money until the “issue” has been resolved.

-In the first six weeks after PayPal Here was launched in the UK, there were many reports of such account limitations being put in place after PayPal users downloaded the app for PayPal Here, leading to existing funds on the PayPal account being frozen for 10-30 days.
-We will continue to monitor this issue, and update the review as we get more information.
+Within the first six weeks of PayPal Here’s launch in the UK, users who’d downloaded the accompanying app reported having their accounts frozen, leaving them unable to access existing funds for up to 30 days.
+Thankfully, we’ve seen fewer of these reports in 2017.
+We will continue to monitor the issue, and update the review as and when we get more information.

-- Can integrate payments from card (Chip & PIN, NFC contactless, swipe and manual entry), cash, cheques, PayPal and eBay.
+- Integrated payments from cards (chip, contactless, swipe and manual entry), cash, cheques, and PayPal check-in.

-- Easy to use, good user resources on the website.
+- Useful easy-to-use user resources on the website.

 - iZettle and SumUp offer small businesses better rates.